The not-so-secret world of Snapchat advertising

 The campaign encouraged fans with tickets to submit their photos to a live feed of the event.
 They then created a video to be aired to Snapchat’s some 100 million daily users.
 Other brands to get in on the Snapchat hype have included food outlet Dominos.
 The pizza giant have launched on Snapchat with the creation of a video entitled ‘Dough to Door’.
 Alongside a creative story of the intrepid journey of a pizza delivery boy, Dominos’ campaign will include a series of random letters.
 These letters allow viewers to redeem a discount with their online order.
 It continues the brand’s use of up-and-coming social media sites following their Valentines Tinder campaign last year.

 How to start your own Snapchat story

 Interested in using Snapchat for a new marketing campaign for your brand?
-Forbes has created a useful basics guide to starting out with Snapchat marketing, which includes understanding the audience and tone of this social media app.
-Unlike platforms such as LinkedIn and Twitter which straddle the casual and professional world, Snapchat is dominated by relaxed, friendly, engaging content which speaks to viewers at the level of their day to day lives.
+Forbes has created a useful basics guide to starting out with Snapchat advertising.
+It includes how to understand the audience and tone of this social media app.
+Platforms such as LinkedIn and Twitter straddle the casual and professional world.
+Whereas, Snapchat is dominated by relaxed, friendly, engaging content.
+Its content speaks to viewers at the level of their day to day lives.
 Forbes argues ‘ideally, the language you use should be easy-to-understand, and your posts should have a sense of fun’ and ‘doing so will make your team seem more personable and approachable.’